WangHelin1997/project2021/README.md

 # project2021
 PKU team for 2021 project 'Guangchangwu detection'.

+## Note
+To test or train, change the paths in the .py files to your own paths.

 ## To Test

 Test single audio file (Now support 5-second audio)